 River Man was the one song on the album that Robert Kirby could not come up with a deserving arrangement for.
 Drake wrote a mysterious guitar line in the odd meter of 5/4, played in grouping of 3-2.
 Danny Thompson had no trouble accompanying the song, but Kirby could not work around that odd meter.
 In an interview to Mojo magazine in June 2009 he said: “Dave Brubeck’s Take Five aside, that was the only time in my life I’d heard a piece of music consistently in 5/4.
 I could not for the life of me work out how to write a piece of music that didn’t stagger along like a spider missing a leg, how you crossed over and missed the bar lines”.

 In need of a quick alternative, John Wood, sound engineer on all three of Nick Drake’s studio albums, suggested that the string orchestration assignment be handed to Harry Robinson, a composer who’s specialty was film scores for various horror and vampire movies.
-Wood told Joe Boyd and Nick Drake that Harrison is a great mimic and all you had to do was name a composer you like and Harrison will provide an orchestration in that style.
+Wood told Joe Boyd and Nick Drake that Robinson is a great mimic and all you had to do was name a composer you like and Robinson will provide an orchestration in that style.
 Drake was taken by the music of English composer Frederick Delius, who is known for writing strings parts with long, sustained chords and quiet endings to many of his compositions.
 No better way to end this article then one more quote from Joe Boyd’s memoir, recalling the recording of the song: “Nick and I went to visit Robinson at his house hidden in the middle of Barnes Commons, just below the tree that was to kill Marc Bolan ten years later.
-Having heard a tape, Harrison was already intrigued when we arrived.
+Having heard a tape, Robinson was already intrigued when we arrived.
 Nick played the song through, then strummed chords as the tape played, showing Harry the textures he wanted for the string parts.
 I had never heard him so articulate or so demanding.
 Harry made notes and nodded.
 The result was a track which – next to the Volkswagen ad’s ‘Pink Moon’ – is the most often played and discussed of all Nick’s songs.
 Whenever I saw Harry in later years, he would talk about the day we recorded it, with Nick surrounded by the orchestra, playing and singing while Harry conducted – just like Nelson Riddle and Frank Sinatra.”

 If you enjoyed reading this article, you may also like these: